yezero/sandstorm/docs/vagrant-spk/platform-stacks.md

 vagrant-spk setupvm platformname
 ```

-will set up a Linux virtual machine (with Sandstorm installed) ready to
+will set up a Linux virtual machine (with Thurly installed) ready to
 run code in the platform called `platformname`.

 This page contains **reference documentation** you might use after